-- (i) monitoring the process for preparing financial and sustainability information, as well as the process for determining what information should be published in accordance with sustainability reporting standards; - (ii) reviewing the Covivio group's accounting methods and asset valuation methods; - (iii) reviewing the draft corporate and consolidated financial statements prepared by the Company, prior to their presentation to the Board; - (iv) preparing the decisions of the Board with regard to internal audit monitoring; - (v) monitoring the efficiency of the internal control and risk management systems and of internal audit as regards the procedures for the preparation and processing of accounting, financial and sustainability information; in this respect, it reviews the sections of the Board of Directors' management report relating to the internal control and risk management procedures and, as the case may be, makes observations and gives its opinion on the organisation of the internal audit and risk management department; - (vi) monitoring the statutory audit of the annual financial statements and consolidated financial statements by the statutory auditors as well as monitoring the statutory audit of the certification of sustainability information by the sustainability auditors2, and taking into account the findings and conclusions of the High Audit Authority following the audits carried out in application of the regulations; - (vii) ensuring the independence of the statutory auditors and sustainability auditors in the performance of their missions; - (viii) reviewing the agreements entered into between the Company and the persons holding a direct or indirect holding in the Company; - (ix) reviewing the proposals for the appointment and renewal of the Company's statutory and sustainability auditors and issuing a recommendation on the statutory and sustainability auditors whose appointments and renewals are submitted to the general meeting; - (x) ensuring management control and verifying the clarity of the information to be provided to the shareholders and to the market; - (xi) reviewing the press releases relating to the financial results; - (xii) reviewing material risks and material off-balance sheet commitments; - (xiii) in general, ensuring that all information required by current CSR legislation is drawn up and communicated; - (xiv) approving the services referred to in Article L. 821-30 of the French Commercial Code provided to the Company by the statutory auditors and sustainability auditors, prior to their conclusion; and - (xv) reviewing the additional statutory auditors' report drawn up in accordance with the provisions of article 11 of Regulation 537/2014.
+- (i) monitoring the process for preparing financial and sustainability information, as well as the process for determining what information should be published in accordance with sustainability reporting standards; - (ii) reviewing the Covivio group's accounting methods and asset valuation methods; - (iii) reviewing the draft corporate and consolidated financial statements prepared by the Company, prior to their presentation to the Board and, where appropriate, major transactions in which a conflict of interest may have arisen; - (iv) preparing the decisions of the Board with regard to internal audit monitoring; - (v) monitoring the efficiency of the internal control and risk management systems and of internal audit as regards the procedures for the preparation and processing of accounting, financial and sustainability information; in this respect, it reviews the sections of the Board of Directors' report on corporate governance relating to the internal control and risk management procedures and, as the case may be, makes observations and gives its opinion on the organisation of the internal audit and risk management department; - (vi) monitoring the statutory audit of the annual financial statements and consolidated financial statements by the statutory auditors as well as monitoring the statutory audit of the certification of sustainability information by the sustainability auditors2, and taking into account the findings and conclusions of the High Audit Authority following the audits carried out in application of the regulations; - (vii) ensuring the independence of the statutory auditors and sustainability auditors in the performance of their missions; - (viii) reviewing the proposals for the appointment and renewal of the Company's statutory and sustainability auditors and issuing a recommendation on the statutory and sustainability auditors whose appointments and renewals are submitted to the general meeting; - (ix) ensuring management control and verifying the clarity of the information to be provided to the shareholders and to the market; - (x) reviewing material risks and material off-balance sheet commitments; - (xi) in general, ensuring that all information required by current CSR legislation is drawn up and communicated; - (xii) approving the services referred to in Article L. 821-30 of the French Commercial Code provided to the Company by the statutory auditors and sustainability auditors, prior to their conclusion; and - (xiii) reviewing the additional statutory auditors' report drawn up in accordance with the provisions of article 11 of Regulation 537/2014.